XueqianDeng/csf/hw1/csf_assign01/csf_Feb6_HW1/README.txt

-name: Chujian Yu
-I contributed to all parts of the project.
+name: Chujian Yu and Xueqian Deng  contributed to all parts of the project.